If you are taking a cruise you may be wondering how cruise ships plan for and avoid bad weather.

 If a cruise line knows that there is likely to be bad weather in a certain area they are usually able to change the itinerary ahead of time.

-Weather forecasting is better than ever and the cruise lines are consistently checking on what the weather will be like on their planned itinerary.
+Weather forecasting is better than ever, and the cruise lines are constantly checking on what the weather will be like on their planned itinerary.

 How Far in Advance Could This Happen?

-If this happens all guests onboard the cruise will receive information from the cruise line about where the new itinerary is going.
-This is usually in the form of a letter or email but on occasion, guests won’t receive this and will only find out when onboard.
+This will be in the form of a letter or email if it is prior to the sailing, but on occasion, guests won’t receive this and will only find out once onboard.

 The cruise line will do everything that they can to let the guests know but with many already having started their journeys at this point it can be difficult.